StephenDsouza90/food-ordering-system-flask/README.md

 This application is a food ordering system which has two interfaces i.e. Employee and Customer.
 It can be used via the command line or REST API.

-Both users can interact with the system through several options to perfrom an activity.
+Both users can interact with the system through several options to perform an activity.

 The Employee and Customer interface are modeled through classes and the options are mapped to the methods in these classes.